.png)

 I'm an ENTJ-T with a double degree in Management and Philosophy and five years of experience in the creative field.
+I am a strategic digital product designer driven by the intersection of human understanding and effective visual communication.
 My passion for art started from a young age when my parents had to find more conducive ways to get my energy under wraps by finding creative outlets.
+My expertise lies in transforming intricate challenges into intuitive, user-centric interfaces and visual systems.

 I love blending creativity with functionality to solve real-world problems.
 I believe great design should be fun, fresh, and totally user-focused- or else what are we creating for?
 I’m all about bringing new, trendy ideas to the table, and I’m always excited to collaborate with others who share a passion for innovation and making the world a little more human.
 I also run ‘UX in the Wild,’ a weekly blog on Medium where I analyze everyday products, stores, and experiences through the lens of UX design.